FaiusNahin/Skillance_A_Online_Cources/README.md

 ## Features

 1. A Online Course SPA that helps students to make their time effective by online course.
-2. A Clear and Responsive UI that students are choose a course.
+2. Students can choose a course and feel free to contact with us.
-3. The page will take some times because of fake data loading or network issues.
+3. A Clear and Responsive UI.

 ## About Project Details